What A Coach Will Give You That No AI Plan Or App Ever Can

 Honest conversations, not validation

 Ask ChatGPT a question, then tell it it's wrong.
 It'll say "you're right" and give you exactly what you wanted to hear.
 A good coach will do the opposite.
 They'll challenge your thinking, question your excuses, and have an honest conversation when you need one, not just validate whatever you've already decided.
-Not because they want to be difficult, but because they genuinely care where your journey ends up.
-There's a big difference between words that agree with you and a human being who believes in you enough to be honest.
+Not because they want to be difficult, but because they genuinely care about what’s best for you.

 Skin in the game